Dielectric Constant of Ionic Solutions: Combined Effects of Correlations and Excluded Volume

 However, pairs can play a role for solvents with a low dielectric constant~\cite{BarthelBook}, or specific aqueous solutions at higher concentrations (for example, concentrated LiCl, as was considered in Ref.~\cite{Wei90}).
 These cases will be explored elsewhere~\cite{BP1loop}.

-0.5cm {\it Acknowledgments.~} We thank S. Safran for fruitful discussions.
-This work was supported by the joint ISF-NSFC (Israel-China) Research Program, jointly funded by the Chinese National Science Foundation (NSFC) under Grant No.~51561145002 and the Israel Science Foundation (ISF) under Grant No.~885/15.
+0.5cm {\it Acknowledgments.~} We thank R. Colby and S. Safran for fruitful discussions and suggestions.
+This work was supported in part by the ISF-NSFC (Israel-China) joint research program under Grant No. 885/15.
 D.A. thanks Alexander von Humboldt Foundation for a Humboldt research award, and T.M. acknowledges the Blavatnik postdoctoral fellowship programme at Cambridge University, UK.